St. Anthony Hospital (Colorado): History

 Starting as a dream of the Sisters of St. Francis, the hospital was opened in 1892. and dedicated on June 13, 1893.

 In 2011, the hospital was moved to a new campus and renamed to St. Anthony Hospital in the process.
 The transition to the new campus occurred in two stages with the new Emergency Department opening on June 17, 2011, and the main hospital opening on June 20, 2011.
 As of August 2019, The CEO of St. Anthony Hospital is Peter Powers and the COO is Mary Albers.

 In 2023, the two healthcare organizations that joined to form Centura disaffiliated and became two separate health networks again, one called CommonSpirit Health (the successor to Catholic Health Initiatives) and one called AdventHealth.
-As of August 1, 2023, St. Anthony Hospital is part of the CommonSpriit Health network.
+As of August 1, 2023, St. Anthony Hospital is part of the CommonSpirit Health network.

 Emergency Medical Services

 St Anthony Flight for Life service began in 1972.
 Flight for Life was the first airborne ambulance service in the nation.

 The nation's first EMT and paramedic academy was started in 1974 at St Anthony Central.